-“If only we had meat to eat!
-We remember the fish we ate in Egypt at no cost—also the cucumbers, melons, leeks, onions and garlic.
-But now we have lost our appetite; we never see anything but this manna!”Num.
+“Who will give us meat to eat!
+We remember the fish we ate in Egypt at no cost, the cucumbers, and the melons, and the leeks, and the onions, and the garlic!
+But now our throats are dry.
+There is nothing at all but this manna to look at.”Num.
 11:5-6

 These words deserve the closest attention.
 Inevitably our attention focuses on the last remark, Moses’ wish to die.
 But actually this is not the most interesting part of his speech.
 Moses was not the only Jewish leader to pray to die.
 So did Elijah.
 So did Jeremiah.
 So did Jonah.
 Leadership is difficult; leadership of the Jewish people almost impossible.
 That is an old story and not an uplifting one.